nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 - Pictures Query Service: is responsible for READ requests to the Pictures database
 - Reactions Service: is responsible for managing user reactions on pictures

+### Command-Query Responsibility Segregation

+CQRS segregates an application into two parts: Commands to perform an action to change the state of aggregates, and Queries to provide a query model for the views of aggregates.

 ### Brainstorm on Project Ideas

 https://www.linux.com/news/7-essential-open-source-devops-projects  -- Something to explore and adapt ideas from.